ali-commits/edu-platform/backup-readme.md

 ## Backup Schedule

-When using cron jobs or the background scheduler, backups are performed at the following times:
+When using cron jobs, backups are performed at the following times:

 - **Daily Backup**: 1:00 AM every day
 - **Weekly Backup**: 2:00 AM every Sunday